Aider-AI/aider/docs/install.md

 ## pip install aider-chat

-Install the “aider-chat” package with pip from one of these sources:
+Install the “aider-chat” package with pip from one of these sources, using python 3.9-3.11:

 * PyPI hosts the released and most stable version:
   * `python -m pip install aider-chat`